 Though progress has been delayed due to the impact of the pandemic and the ensuing lockdown, we envisage that course development should be completed in the next few months, with rollout soon after that.

 In response to the ongoing pandemic, UKRIO has moved to a model of providing support through virtual means rather than in person.
 It is ‘business as usual’ for the charity and all of our normal services and activities are available.

 We have also started new workstreams in response to these unusual circumstances, such as monthly webinars on research integrity topics and developments; virtual training for research ethics committees; and virtual roundtables for our subscribers to discuss the issues that matter to them.

 Following publication of our standard operating procedures for research ethics committees and a recommended checklist for research undertaken during pandemic situations, we will be publishing: a second edition of our self-assessment tool for the concordat, including guidance on the institutional research integrity statements which the Concordat mandates; and a new version of our research misconduct investigation procedure, aligning with developments from UK Research & Innovation and other funders; and other publications.

 As recommended by the House of Commons Science and Technology Committee, we are working with UK Research & Innovation as it begins to establish the proposed oversight body for investigations of research misconduct.
 UKRIO’s activities and those of the new body will complement each other, with UKRIO’s focus remaining on promoting good research practice and providing practical and proportionate advice and support for researchers, research students and employers.

 A PDF summary of this page is available here: Examples of the services for UKRIO subscribers

-Many leading universities have decided to subscribe to UKRIO.
-NHS organisations, private sector research institutions, charities and learned societies are also welcome, as are research institutions from outside the UK.
+We welcome enquiries from any type of research organisation: universities, NHS organisations, independent research institutes, private sector research institutions, charities and learned societies, and we also have associate members from outside the UK.
 If you would like to subscribe to UKRIO or request further information, please contact us.